fedesoria/docs/sites/default/content/db/index.md

 ### Logging

-You can enable the logging of generated SQL statements and errors to standard output by using the `UPPERIO_DB_DEBUG` environment variable:
+You can force `upper.io/db` to print SQL statements and errors to standard output by using the `UPPERIO_DB_DEBUG` environment variable:

 ```console